iodepo/odis-arch/resources/ODISColumbia2025/speakerNotes.md

 - **Cloud Native** Parquet in object stores (S3 based)
 - **FAIR** These approaches facilitate alignment to FAIR principles

+Publishing resources in this manner also can provide impact to data provider, either an individual, organization or community.

+* Increased Visibility and Citation Potential
+* Compliance with Funder, Institutional or other Mandates
+* Contributions to AI and Machine Learning Research to extend Reach and Citation
+* Preservation of Metadata References
+* Professional Development, Skill Building and Reputation

 ### Resources
 - [Google Dataset Search](https://datasetsearch.research.google.com/)